How can I help?

 A PDR is the University’s way of capturing and reviewing performance objectives and development goals.
 PDR’s benefit us by:

-• Directly linking colleagues’ performance with the team’s, school’s or service’s objectives.
+• Directly linking colleagues’ performance with the team’s, school’s or service’s objectives and evolving strategic priorities.

 • Giving colleagues a clear purpose for the year ahead, with related goals which can be regularly reviewed.

-• Giving managers an opportunity to provide positive feedback and recognise achievements.
+• Giving managers an opportunity to provide positive feedback, celebrate progress and recognise achievements.

-• Identifying development needs and discuss career development.
+• Identifying development needs, preparing for opportunities and discussing career development.

-The PDR cycle runs from 1 July – 31 December.
-The term PDR cycle is the ‘window of time’ during which PDR discussions take place at the University.
-The discussions cycle usually starts at the most senior level of the University and then cascades to Deans, Directors, managers and teams.
+The window in which PDR discussions take place at the University in 2025 runs from 1 September – 31 December.
+The discussions usually start at the most senior level of the University and then cascades to Deans, Directors, managers and teams.

 • A focus on the individual and their wellbeing.